riboseinc/jekyll-theme-open-project/README.md

   # Site’s URL with protocol and without optional www. prefix.
   # Used e.g. for marking external links in docs and blog posts.

-  title: Site title
+  title: Example
-  description: Site description
+  description: The example of examples
   # The above two are used by jekyll-seo-tag for things such as
   # `<title>` and `<meta>` tags, as well as elsewhere by the theme.

-  tagline: Site tagline
-  pitch: Site pitch
+  tagline: Because examples are very important
-  # The above two are used in home hero unit.
+  # Used in hero unit on main page.

   social:
     links: